Ever considered an environmental management system (EMS) for your business?

 By following these simple steps, you can start to develop and introduce the foundation for a management system:

-Step 1 – Identify the resources you use and monitor them.
+Step 1 – Identify the resources you use and monitor them

-Step 2 – Think about actions and log them.
+Step 2 – Think about actions and log them

-Step 3 – Manage your waste.
+Step 3 – Manage your waste

 How is your waste managed on your site?
 Do you have a recycling system?
 Are you separating waste?
 Waste is a valuable resource and according to the Chartered Institute of Procurement and Supply, the true cost of waste can account for up to 4% of the turnover of a business.
-Start by looking at the bin structure of your business and ensure that any recyclable waste is separated, minimising the amount that is being sent to landfill.
-Landfill waste attracts higher costs compared to recycling per tonne and on average up to 80% of business waste can be recycled or diverted from landfill.
-Carrying out waste audits are a great way to understand the types of waste you have on site and identify where improvements can be made.
+Start by looking at the bin structure of your business and ensure that any recyclable waste is separated, minimising the amount that is being sent to landfills.
+Landfill waste attracts higher costs compared to recycling per tonne and on average up to 80% of business waste can be recycled or diverted from landfills.
+Carrying out waste audits are a great way to understand the types of waste you have on-site and identify where improvements can be made.

-Step 4 – Communication.
+Step 4 – Communication

 Avoid taking on everything as an individual and instead take this on as an organisation.
-By engaging with your colleagues you will be able to share the work load and encourage behaviour change.
-By getting colleagues on board you are more likely to make significant differences if everyone does just one little thing.
-Start off small with a low number of simple actions; no more than say one or two.
-Introduce new actions slowly over time and by the end of the year you may find that everyone is actually doing a lot without realising it.
+By engaging with your colleagues you will be able to share the workload and encourage behaviour change.
+By getting colleagues on board, you are more likely to make significant differences if everyone does just one little thing.
+Start off small with a low number of simple actions - no more than say one or two.
+Introduce new actions slowly over time and by the end of the year, you may find that everyone is actually doing a lot without realising it.
 Take your time and plan your progress.
-In addition, brain storming with your colleagues will also help to identify problems and solutions to further improve resource efficiency.
+In addition, brainstorming with your colleagues will also help to identify problems and solutions to further improve resource efficiency.

 These steps are not exhaustive but they will set the basic foundation that any business can take to improve their resource use and save money.
 Starting out small and working your way through this process is better than not doing anything at all.
 Over time the system can develop further, with additional elements, larger actions and eventually becoming certified to be recognised for your efforts.